-Chop the dark chocolate, add it to the warmed milk, and stir.
+Chop the dark chocolate into small pieces.
+Add chopped chocolate to the warmed milk and stir.

 Add the brown sugar, if using.
 Stir or whisk until the sugar is dissolved and the chocolate is melted and well combined with the milk.

-Bring the hot chocolate to a low simmer and stir continuously for 2-3 minutes or until the hot chocolate thickens.
+Bring the hot chocolate to a low and slow simmer and stir continuously for 2-3 minutes or until the hot chocolate thickens.

 Give your hot chocolate a taste.
 If you’d like it sweeter, add more brown sugar.
 If it’s good as-is, pour the hot chocolate into a cup and add a generous dollop of whipped cream.
 Top with chocolate curls or sprinkles.

 Ahhh, such a delicious treat!